Percona-Lab/percona-docstreamer/readme.md

 * cdcLagSeconds (Replication Latency):
     * Meaning: The time difference (latency) between when an event occurred on the Source and when it was successfully applied to the Target.
     * Interpretation: This is your true "lag."
 It should stay close to 0 (typically < 2 seconds).
-If this number spikes, it means the tool cannot keep up with the volume of changes.
+If this number spikes, it means docMongoStream cannot keep up with the volume of changes.
 If no events are being applied and state is running, it usually means your source database is idle.

 * validation: Tracks the number of documents that are a perfect match between Source and Destination
     * totalChecked: This is the number of total CDC events checked